cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 ### Setting up Visual Studio Code

-Finally, at this point this guide is pretty committed to using Visual Studio Code so we'll make a settings override that will work with our project structure.
+At this point, this guide is pretty committed to using Visual Studio Code so we'll make a settings override that will work with our project structure.
 The default settings set you up pretty well, but we'll also use `:set -i` (a ghci command) to include the `frontend/src` and `common/src` folders.
 The plugin is usually pretty good about figuring out your project type but I have had it incorrectly default to Stack, so we'll specify that directly.
 Note that, for now, this is non-new-style cabal.
 All together your `.vscode/settings.json` file should look like:
 ```json
 {
   "ghcSimple.startupCommands.custom": [